Stderr and Stdout: Understanding Logs and Output

 , logging

-supports different log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL), allowing developers to adjust the detail and output location of logs as needed.
+supports different log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL), allowing developers to adjust the detail level and output location of logs as needed.
 For example:

 |